Ariadne — navigating the labyrinth of traceability

 The Labyrinth Is Real

-In the Ariadne myth, the labyrinth was built to contain complexity — and it worked so well that none who entered it could ever find their way out.
+In Ariadne's myth, the labyrinth was built to contain complexity — and it worked so well that none who entered it could ever find their way out.

 Modern systems are no different.
 They are evolving networks of requirements, code, tests, tools, and processes.
 Understanding how these elements relate — and proving that they remain aligned — has long been a core engineering concern, yet one that remains difficult to address in practice.